jaredbwasserman/web-games/README.md

 1. Send error and terminate client side game if room no longer exists (host leaving should cause room to drop)
    1. Also `onRequestGames({ isUpdate: true })` for this case
 1. What to do if user does not consent to cookies?
-1. Add animations to dogfight for bullet collisions with enemies and enemy bullets with self
+1. Add animations to airfight for bullet collisions with enemies and enemy bullets with self
 1. Bullet cone in front of plane based on pointer position
-1. Add kill count stat for dogfight
+1. Add kill count stat for airfight
 1. Persist scores to database or file
    1. Clean up scores array after persisting
    1. Score immediately following a game would come from memory